shaliniktyagi/TabularData_to_Knowledge_graph/README.md

 # Tabular Data to Knowledge Graph Matching
-For the Cell Entity annotation, Read the target file for CEA task next step call the Entity function
+### For the Cell Entity annotation
+Read the target file for CEA task next step call the Entity function

-then after call the WikidataEndpoint funtion to get the query
+Call the look up function to get the query
 ### For CTA (Cell Type Annotation)
-First read the CEA result file and call the  WikidataEndpoint funtion to get the type
+First read the CEA result file call the  WikidataEndpoint funtion to get the type

 ### Reference -
 https://github.com/ernestojimenezruiz/tabular-data-semantics-py/tree/master/TabularSemantics/src/kg